cwx-worst-one/EAT/README.md

 ## Pre-Training
 Our codes are adapted from [Audio-MAE](https://github.com/facebookresearch/AudioMAE) and [data2vec](https://github.com/facebookresearch/fairseq/tree/main/examples/data2vec).
-We employ `pretraining_AS2M.yaml` as our default pre-training config.
-To pre-train the EAT model on Audioset, you could run the script `pretraining_AS2M.sh` by:
+The default configuration file for pre-training is `pretraining_AS2M.yaml`.
+To pre-train the EAT model on AudioSet, simply run the following script:
 ```bash
 bash EAT/scripts/pretraining_AS2M.sh
 ```
-If you need to pre-train the EAT model on other datasets where audio lengths are not fixed at 10 seconds, you can refer to the instructions in
+If you wish to pre-train the model on a different dataset where audio clips are **not fixed to 10 seconds**, please refer to the [feature extraction guide](./feature_extract/readme.md) for detailed instructions on how to adjust the target length accordingly.
-`feature_extract/readme.md`

 ## Fine-Tuning
-We employ `finetuning.yaml` as our default fine-tuning config.
-To fine-tune the EAT model in different downstream tasks, you could run the script `finetuning_{task}.sh`, where `{task}` includes `AS20K`, `AS2M`, `ESC50` and `SPCv2`.
+We use `finetuning.yaml` as the default configuration file for fine-tuning.
+To fine-tune the EAT model in different downstream tasks, you could run the script `finetuning_{task}.sh`, where `{task}` refers to one of the supported datasets, including `AS20K`, `AS2M`, `ESC50`, and `SPCv2`.
 For example, you can fine-tune EAT on `AS20K` by executing:
 ```bash
 bash EAT/scripts/finetuning_AS20K.sh
 ```

 ## Inference and Evaluation
-For inference on single AudioSet audio clip with fine-tuned models, you could use our EAT checkpoints fine-tuning on [AS-2M](https://drive.google.com/file/d/1F07zN8N54rXU-szvKUlYaCFMCepc4wHR/view?usp=sharing) (recommended) or [AS-20K](https://drive.google.com/file/d/1fRX_Mgj4sHxV2F6AVfoqXObfgzFMnHRA/view?usp=sharing) and run the script `inference.sh` by:
+We support both local inference and loading models via Hugging Face.
+To run inference on a single AudioSet audio clip using fine-tuned EAT models, you may use our checkpoint fine-tuned on [AS-2M](https://drive.google.com/file/d/1F07zN8N54rXU-szvKUlYaCFMCepc4wHR/view?usp=sharing) (recommended) or [AS-20K](https://drive.google.com/file/d/1fRX_Mgj4sHxV2F6AVfoqXObfgzFMnHRA/view?usp=sharing).
+Alternatively, you can load the models directly from Hugging Face.

+To start inference, run:
 ```bash
 bash EAT/scripts/inference.sh
 ```